mjchaudhary00/heart-disease-ml-project_/readme.md

-❤️ Heart Disease Prediction using Machine Learning
+❤️ Heart Disease Prediction — End-to-End Machine Learning Project

-Educational Project – Not for Clinical Use
+Educational Project • Not for Medical Use

-This project demonstrates an end-to-end Machine Learning pipeline for predicting heart disease risk using a synthetic real-world–style dataset of 30,000+ patients.
+This project demonstrates a complete machine learning workflow for predicting the risk of heart disease using a synthetic real-world dataset of 30,000+ records.
-It includes data preprocessing, model training, evaluation, interpretability (SHAP), and deployment-ready structure.
+It includes data preprocessing, model benchmarking, interpretability (SHAP), and a deployment-ready API.

-📁 Project Structure
+📂 Project Structure
 heart-disease-ml-project/
 │
 ├── notebooks/